 ABOUT THE MATERIALS

 In the early days of BIB, I photographed my recipes and crafts using the Canon T2i and an 18-200mm lens with flash.
 Now, I shoot with my 50mm/f1.4 lens in natural light.
-My photography is a work in progress and I am slowly learning how to improve my photography skills!
+As of January 2017, I upgraded to the Canon EOS 6DN and I am in love.

 BIB uses the This Just In! theme for WordPress, by John Crenshaw.
 This theme was designed for photography but I like it because I can easily post small pictures of my step-by-step process.